Hu-sLab/Compendium-Multiple-Myeloma/README.md

 Download link : http://www.gsea-msigdb.org/gsea/downloads.jsp

 How to use the example folder:
+# How to a rank file and grp file (can be multiple grp files)
 1. Download the zip file or clone the repository.
 2. Open the GSEA application
 3. ![1](https://user-images.githubusercontent.com/34687633/131396186-ce783a0e-3159-4ccc-8ed3-3308746e7b1e.png)